canonical/vault-k8s-operator/README.md

     [...]
 ```

-Copy the CA certificate content into a file and set the `VAULT_CACERT` environment variable to reference this file:
+Copy the CA certificate content into a file and set the `VAULT_CAPATH` environment variable to reference this file:

 ```bash
 export VAULT_CAPATH=/path/to/vault_ca.pem